 Using Flutter, the existing code can be easily compiled into a client experience, embedded into the browser, and then deployed to any web server.
 Flutter offers support for Desktop devices, meaning mobile applications can be scaled to Windows, Linux, and macOS without needing to rewrite code.
-You can create beautiful apps with lower effort.
+You can create beautiful apps with less effort.

 Although Flutter is in a unique position of being able to target web apps designed for this new web generation, and there are also great achievements in Flutter development for desktop applications, we need to admit it may not be as effective as technologies and frameworks dedicated strictly to them.
-So each case of building web applications in Flutter needs to be considered separately.
+So, each case of building web applications in Flutter needs to be considered separately.